DoviniJ/GxEprsDummy/README.md

 * ALLELE_CT
 * NAMED_ALLELE_DOSAGE_SUM
 * SCORE1_AVG (polygenic risk scores (PRSs), computed from the interaction effects of GWEIS summary statistics), of the full dataset

+In addition to the output file, users can assign the function to an object and call each component in the output file separately.
+See manual.pdf for examples.

 **Command**
 ```